Emirates NBD Securities

 Regulation & Safety

 Regulation is crucial for fund safety.
 Emirates NBD Securities is regulated by SCA, DFSA (Tier 1), while Saxo Bank holds licenses from FCA, DFSA, MAS (Tier 1).
 Emirates NBD Securities scores 9/10 and Saxo Bank scores 9.5/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Emirates NBD Securities shows 2 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Saxo Bank shows 3 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research